 Shijo Station has direct underground access to the Hankyu Kyoto Main Line at Karasuma Station.
-The Hankyu Kyoto Main Line runs from Kawaramachi in the city center to the popular Kyoto tourist destinations of Katsura and Arashiyama, and beyond those it continues on to Osaka.
+The Hankyu Kyoto Main Line runs from Kyoto-Kawaramachi in the city center to the popular Kyoto tourist destinations of Katsura and Arashiyama, and beyond those it continues on to Osaka.

 Karasuma Oike is the transfer point between the Karasuma Subway Line and the Tozai Subway Line.

 Rokujizo Station is the transfer point for the JR Nara Line and Keihan Uji Line.
 The Keihan Uji Line runs to Uji, a small city on the outskirts of Kyoto which is best known for its two UNESCO World Heritage Sites: the Byodoin Temple and Ujigami-jinja Shrine.

 Sanjo Keihan Station is the transfer point for the Keihan Main Line.
 This line is particularly useful as it runs north to south through the center of the city and provides access to many of Kyoto’s major tourist locations.